 Liberty previously housed an antiques collection from Drew Pritchard in its East Gallery on 4 back in 2014.

 Those looking for vintage fashion and accessories at Liberty London should check out the designer vintage departments on the second floor and lower ground floor.
 Their selection often includes Chanel handbags and Louis Vuitton luggage.

 Liberty’s fourth floor

 New to Liberty?
 Here’s what else you can expect to find on floor 4…

 Liberty’s fourth floor is a treasure trove of exotic objects, rugs, carpets and furniture – Liberty’s speciality since 1875.
 Historically, rugs were housed on the ground floor, as this wonderful picture below shows.
 Now, buyer Bruce Lepere insists on seeking out each rug in his fourth floor department personally.

 This decision frequently takes him off the beaten track, with buying trips leading him everywhere from the Khyber Pass and the Dasht-e-Kavir desert, to the bazaars of Peshwar and the Hindu Kusht mountains.
 Blessed with the ability to spot a top-quality piece at thirty paces, Bruce’s buying skills and passion for bringing awe-inspiring product to Liberty is a true extension of Arthur Liberty’s legacy.

-Complete your antique-seeking visit to Liberty with a trip to the Cafe Liberty.
+Complete your antique-seeking visit to Liberty with a trip to the Arthur’s Restaurant.
 The cakes are always excellent…